zk-ticketing/zk-ticketing/README.md

-# ZK Ticketing
+# Proof Pass

 ## Overview

-This is the monorepo for the ZK Ticketing system.
+This is the monorepo for the Proof Pass system.
 This project aim to:

 1. Bridge gap of email-based ticketing and ZK ticket verification.
 2. Allow users to check-in to events without revealing any personal information.